Nextiva / Blog / VoIP

 Medium-sized businesses

-In medium-sized businesses, IVR is preferred to manage moderate call volumes.
+In a medium-sized business, an IVR is preferred to manage moderate call volumes.

-If the bulk of your customer requests come from inbound calls, and you have the data and awareness that a good portion is repeat queries, your IVR can look after those, freeing up agents.
+If the bulk of your customer requests come from inbound calls, and you have the data and awareness that a significant portion are repeat queries, your IVR can handle those, freeing up agents.

 IVA is beneficial for medium-sized businesses aiming to provide a premium customer experience.

-When your goal isn’t just to send people to the right place efficiently, but it’s to resolve their concerns (or get them to the right place), IVA offers an extra set of hands for frontline support.
+When your goal isn’t just to direct people to the right place efficiently, but to resolve their concerns or connect them to the correct department, IVA offers an extra set of hands for frontline support.

 You can troubleshoot basics like: